OpenSourceEconomics/epp_topics/src/epp_topics/package_management/pip_and_pypi/screencast/slides.md

   - No problem if that code is written specifically for your package

-  - Annoying if you rely on another package that is written in another language
+  - Problematic if not (memory, versions)

 </div>